AllenCellModeling/quilt3distribute/README.md

 ---

-### Features
+## Features

-* Attempts to determine which files to upload based off csv contents.
+* Automatically determines which files to upload based off csv headers.
 (Explicit override available)
 * Simple interface for attaching metadata to each file based off the manifest contents.
 * Validates and runs basic cleaning operations on your features and metadata csv.
 * Optionally add license details and usage instructions to your dataset README.
-* Attempts to parse README for any referenced files and packages them up as well.
+* Parses README for any referenced files and packages them up as well.
 (Please use full paths)

-### Quick Start
+## Quick Start
 Construct a csv (or pandas dataframe) dataset manifest ([Example](t4distribute/tests/data/example.csv)):

 | CellId | Structure | 2dReadPath | 3dReadPath |